MikhaelMounay/QuineMcCluskeySolver/README.md

     *Notice that you have to have CMake and a C++ compiler installed on your computer beforehand!*

-    For release builds, [Zig](https://ziglang.org/) is used for more optimized and cross-compiled binaries
+    For release builds, [Zig](https://ziglang.org/) is used for more optimized and cross-compiled binaries (the `zig.build` file is already prepared in the repo)

     ```bash
     zig build --release